FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

               "topology.kubernetes.io/zone": "az1"
 ```

-Once the cluster is reconciled and running we can change the `redundancyMode` to `three_data_hall`.
+Once the cluster in `az1` is reconciled and running we can change the `redundancyMode` to `three_data_hall`.
 For the other two created `FoundationDBCluster` resources you have to set the `seedConnectionString` to the current connection string of the `FoundationDBCluster` resource in az1.
-The cluster will be stuck in a reconciling state until we add the other two configurations (each one for `az1`, `az2` and `az3`:
+The cluster will be stuck in a reconciling state until the other two `FoundationDBClusters`'s in `az2` and `az3` are created:

 ```yaml
 apiVersion: apps.foundationdb.org/v1beta2